TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.charset.rst

       The type of encoding (base64 or quoted-printable) will be based on the *body_encoding* attribute.

-   The :class:`Charset` class also provides a number of methods to support standard operations and built-in functions.
+   The :class:`Charset` kundi also provides a number of methods to support standard operations and built-in functions.